octopuscreative/decent-scss/README.md

 * [Expressive CSS](http://johnpolacek.github.io/expressive-css/)
 * [CSS Purge](http://csspurge.com/)

-## Moderation
+## Work in Progress

+Please note that this is still a work in progress!
+[We're keeping tabs on the state of our CSS here](http://cssstats.com/stats?url=http%3A%2F%2Foctopuscreative.github.io%2Fdecent-scss%2Findex.html&ua=Browser%20Default) and actively working on improving both the quality and size of the code.
+Pull requests are welcome!

 Don't forget to exercise moderation when building up your repertoire of utility classes.
 We recommend using tools like [CSS Stats](http://cssstats.com) to make sure that you're not including a multitude of CSS that doesn't actually get used.
-As of right now the kitchen sink weighs in just over 100kb - and we're actively working on slimming it down!

 ## Development Notes